Quantum Universally Composable Oblivious Linear Evaluation: Acknowlegments

-This work was supported in part by the European Regional Development Fund (FEDER) through the Competitiveness and Internationalization Operational Program (COMPETE 2020) under Award POCI-01-0247-FEDER-039728; in part by the Regional Operational Program of Lisbon, under the Project QuantumMining under Grant POCI-01-0145-FEDER-031826; in part by FCT -- Funda\c c\~ao para a Ci\^encia e a Tecnologia with reference UIDB/50008/2020 (Instituto de Telecomunicações via actions QuRUNNER, QUESTS) and Projects QuantumMining POCI-01-0145-FEDER-031826, PREDICT PTDC/CCI-CIF/29877/2017.
-M. S. acknowledges the support from FCT through the grant SFRH/BD/144806/2019.
-C. V. acknowledges support from national funds through the FCT, I.P. and, when eligible, by COMPETE 2020 FEDER funds, under the Scientific Employment Stimulus -- Individual Call (CEEC Individual) -- 2020.03274.CEECIND/CP1621/CT0003.
+This work was funded by Fundação para a Ciência e a Tecnologia (FCT) through National Funds under Award SFRH/BD/144806/2019, Award UIDB/50008/2020, and Award UIDP/50008/2020; in part by the Regional Operational Program of Lisbon; by FCT, I.P. and, when eligible, by COMPETE 2020 FEDER funds, through the Competitiveness and Internationalization Operational Programme (COMPETE 2020), under the project QuantumPrime PTDC/EEI-TEL/8017/2020, and under the Scientific Employment Stimulus - Individual Call (CEEC Individual) - 2020.03274.CEECIND/CP1621/CT0003.